-At IUPUC, we offer small class sizes, personal attention from faculty and staff, challenging academic programs, and a growing campus with a number of student clubs and organizations in which you can get involved.
+At IUPUC, you will enjoy small class sizes, personal attention from faculty and staff, challenging academic programs, and a growing campus with a number of student clubs and organizations in which you can get involved.

 If you want to transfer to IUPUC from another campus, please review our degree programs and determine if one of them is a good fit for your educational and career goals.